ZarnackGroup/racoon_clip/docs/sample_groups.rst

    KO sample3
    KO sample4

-The current workflow resolves every group present in ``experiment_group_file``.
-The legacy ``experiment_groups`` setting is still accepted in configuration files, but it does not currently filter or reorder those resolved groups.
+**Important:** The sample names in the group file need to be exactly the names of the infiles (without the .fastq or fastq.gz ending).
+In case of a multiplexed input file the sample names need to be the same as given in the ``barcode_fasta`` and in ``samples``.

 Every member in the group file must resolve to a known sample.
 Samples omitted from the file are each assigned to a singleton group named after that sample.

 If no group configuration is supplied, all samples are assigned to one group named ``all_samples``.

 Peak calling
 ------------